What to include in your disaster survival kit

 • Regular inspections and maintenance: these help to keep your home in good working order and catch problems while they are small and less expensive to fix.

-• Securing your home before severe weather: if a storm is on the horizon, take steps to help minimize potential damage to your home and property, such as putting up storm shutters, bringing outdoor items inside, elevating items above the ground floor if flooding is anticipated, etc.
+• Securing your home before weather: if a storm is on the horizon, take steps to help minimize potential damage to your home and property, such as putting up storm shutters, bringing outdoor items inside, elevating items above the ground floor if flooding is anticipated, etc.

 • Home improvements: if building new or renovating, you may wish to consider using materials and building practices that will make your home more resistant to natural disasters.